-When looking at strength building, it is definitely wise to do big exercises first.
-If you want to get better and stronger at an exercise then you should give it priority.
-If you want to get stronger with the deadlift, deadlift first.
-As a powerlifter, it is a good idea to train the deadlift and bench press after the squat more often as your competition gets closer.
-This will also be the case on competition day as you will have to get used to this fatigue.
-But if you are still far away from this, it is wise to start fresh with bench press.
-You will make the most progress this way.
+When looking at strength building it is definitely wise to do big exercises first.
+If you want to get better and therefore stronger in an exercise then you have to prioritize that.
+When you want to get stronger with the deadlift, deadlift first.
+As a powerlifter, as your competition approaches, it is wise to start training the deadlift and benchpress more often after the squat.
+This will be the same on competition day, you will also have to get used to this fatigue.
+But are you still far away from this it is wise to start fresh with bench press.
+You're going to make the most progress this way.

-Exercise order for muscle growth is a different story.
-When we look at scientific studies we see that it generally doesn't matter that much.
-This is because muscle mass mainly responds to how much you do and not so much to what you do exactly.
-If the training volume does not change that much, it does not matter which exercise you do first.
-Even if you do an isolation exercise for bench press.
-You will not be as strong.
+Exercise order for muscle growth is another story.
+When we look at scientific studies, we see that it generally doesn't matter all that much.
+This is because muscle mass responds primarily to how much you do rather than exactly what you do.
+So when training volume doesn't change crazy much it doesn't matter which exercise you do first.
+Not even when you do an isolation exercise before bench press.
+You won't be as strong.
 Only the stimulus for muscle growth remains the same.
-Now that you know it doesn't make that much of a difference which order you do it in, ask yourself the following questions:
+Now that you know that it doesn't make that much of a difference which order you apply you have to ask yourself the following things:

 1. In what order can you get the most out of your training for yourself?

 This may have to do with injury susceptibility.
-If you often get problems with bench presses because you think you always have to do them first to make your chest grow the best.
-You can choose to do some friendlier exercises with a heavier weight first, so you don't have to do so much with bench press.
+If you often get bothered with bench presses because you think you should always do them first to best grow your chest.
+You can choose to do some gentler exercises first with a heavier weight so you don't have to do as much with bench press.

-2. In what order can you do the most?
+2. In which order can you do the most?

-If you're always wrecked after squats and it affects the rest of your workout too much, choose to do them later in your workout.
-This will keep you fresher and you'll find that you can do more in a single training session.
+If you are always wrecked after squats and it affects the rest of your workout too much, choose to do this later in your workout.
+This will keep you a little fresher and you will find that you can do more in a single training session.

-3. What sequence makes you get the most enjoyment out of your workout?
+3. What sequence ensures that you get the most enjoyment from your workout?

-If you don't like pull ups and you get more energy from another exercise like lat pull downs or seated rows, then do those first!
-The more enjoyment you get out of a workout the longer you can keep it up!
+If you don't like pull ups and get more energy from another exercise like lat pull downs or seated rows, do those first!
+The more fun you can get out of a workout the longer you can sustain it!

-If your goal is to develop more muscle mass, don't worry about the order of your exercises.
-Look at how you can get the most out of your training.
-When it comes to strength, it is important to do the exercises fresh that you want to get better at.
+If your goal in particular is to develop more muscle mass, don't worry especially about the order of your exercises.
+Focus on how to get the most out of your workout.
+When it comes to strength, it is important to do the exercises you want to get better at.